WarRagon404/MinecraftCheatChecker/README.md

 [![Status](https://img.shields.io/badge/Status-Proof_of_Concept-yellow.svg?style=for-the-badge)](https://en.wikipedia.org/wiki/Proof_of_concept)
 [![License](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)](LICENSE)

-**A lightweight PowerShell tool for quick scanning of the RUST game client for potential unauthorized software traces.**
+**A lightweight PowerShell tool for quick scanning of the Minecraft game client for potential unauthorized software traces.**

-This repository contains a PowerShell script designed for rapid, surface-level scanning of **RUST** game files and environment to detect inconsistencies and "red flags" that *may* indicate the presence of cheats or macros.
+This repository contains a PowerShell script designed for rapid, surface-level scanning of **Minecraft** game files and environment to detect inconsistencies and "red flags" that *may* indicate the presence of cheats or macros.

 &gt; **⚠️ Important Notice:** This tool is a **Proof of Concept (PoC)** intended for basic visual inspection.
 It is not a full-fledged anti-cheat solution and does not guarantee 100% detection.
 Its primary purpose is quick preliminary analysis.